 Easter Eggs

 If you are thinking of painting some Easter eggs, then make certain that the eggs you buy are truly free range.
 Sadly, Australian standards are very low which means that some eggs can be called free-range when hens are still overcrowded.
-Look for the Humane Choice label if possible and always check stocking densities which must be printed on the packaging.
+Always check stocking densities which must be printed on the packaging.
 If it says more than 1,500 hens per hectare then don’t buy them.

 Better Chocolate